London to Brighton Cycle Route

 Travel from the banks of the River Thames in Greenwich to the South Coast on this popular route along National Cycle Network Routes 21 and 20.
 The route runs for a distance of about 65 miles, using a mixture of minor roads and traffic free paths.

-The ride starts by the Cutty Sark on the Thames in Greenwich and heads south along the Ravensbourne and Pool Rivers to New Beckenham.
+The ride starts by the Cutty Sark on the Thames in Greenwich and heads south along the Ravensbourne River and Pool River to New Beckenham.
 From there you continue south to Elmers End where you will pass through the lovely South Norwood Country Park.
 The park includes a pretty lake with lots of wildlife to look out for.
 The route then continues through the pretty Addington golf course and on to Addington Hill along the London Loop.

 The ride then heads through New Addington, Warlingham and Caterham to Redhill.
 There are several off road sections to enjoy on this section with pleasant stretches through Holt Wood near Warlingham and Mercers Country Park near Redhill.
 The park incldues a nice lake which is great for birdwatching.